 Why Wood Fences Lean

-- Shallow fence posts are a sure recipe for a leaning fence.
-Good fences are made of more than just what you can see.
-The posts underneath the fence are every bit as important as the beautiful fence you see above ground.
-If the posts are not deep enough, your fence will likely fall over.
+Good, sturdy fences are made of more than just what you can see.
+The posts underneath the fence are every bit as important as the beautiful fence seen above ground.
+If posts aren’t installed deep enough, your fence will likely fall over.
 Fence posts are the anchors for a strong, structurally sound fence that will stand against high winds, storms, and excess ground moisture.

-- Natural weathering.
 Because wood is a natural material, even pressure-treated wood tends to warp over time.
-Wood is stressed when it absorbs moisture, causing it to swell, and then dries out.
-This will cause it to shrink.
-This process may cause wooden fence panels to crack or warp and cause your fence to lean.
-For this reason, it’s important to install a wood fence with the proper length of wood between support posts to prevent too much stress on unsupported wood.
+As a wood fence absorbs moisture from rain or sprinklers it swells and then dries out.
+This stress on the fence can cause it to shrink.
+Over time, shrinking may cause wooden fence panels to crack or warp.
+And that can result in a leaning fence.
+For this reason, a wood fence should be installed with the proper length of wood between support posts to prevent too much stress on unsupported wood.
 Also, when watering your lawn it’s a good idea to keep lawn sprinklers aimed away from your wood fence.

-If your leaning fence needs replacing, Accent Fence is your established Atlanta fence company, committed to installing custom fencing you can count on.
+If your leaning fence needs replacing, Accent Fence is your established Atlanta fence company and we’re committed to installing custom fencing you can count on.
 We’ll help you find the style of wood fence you need and our professional fence builders will install it with a solid workmanship guarantee.
 Call us at 770-995-7463, find us on Facebook or submit your estimate request online.